jaredgorski/arpx/README.md

 Log monitors can be defined without an `ontrigger` action as well, in which case the log monitor will still execute the `test` script on each update to the buffer.
 This opens up the possibility of using log monitors to append external log files and otherwise respond to log states within the `test` script itself.

-For example, the following log monitor exists solely to append a log file:
+For example, the following log monitor exists solely to append process output to a log file:

 ```text
 jobs: